Gerry McNamara: Coaching career

 On July 22, 2009, it was announced that McNamara would be returning to Syracuse University as a graduate student.
 He enrolled as a Master of Science candidate in the School of Education's Instructional Design, Development and Evaluation program.
 In addition to taking classes, McNamara joined the basketball team's coaching staff as a graduate manager.
 In November 2011, following the dismissal of associate head basketball coach Bernie Fine in response to allegations of child sexual abuse, McNamara was promoted to assistant coach, with a focus on development of the guards.
 On March 15, 2023, following Adrian Autry's promotion to head coach for Syracuse due to Boeheim's retirement, McNamara was promoted to associate head coach by Autry.

+Siena (2024–2026)

 On March 29, 2024, McNamara was named the 19th men's head basketball coach in Siena history.
+In McNamara's second year as head coach at Siena, he led the Saints to a MAAC tournament championship, clinching the conference's automatic bid to the NCAA tournament.
+As the 16 seed in the East region, Siena faced the top overall seed Duke Blue Devils in the first round.
+Despite entering the contest as massive underdogs, the Saints nearly pulled off a historic upset in the first round, jumping out to a 43–32 lead at halftime before ultimately losing 71–65.
+McNamara finished with a 37-30 record over his two seasons with the Saints.

+Syracuse (2026–present)

+On March 22, 2026, it was reported that McNamara was finalizing a deal to return to Syracuse as their head coach.
+McNamara would become the ninth head coach in Syracuse program history.

+Personal life

+He has a brother, Timothy, and two sisters, Bridget and Maureen.
+He married Katie Marie Stott on July 21, 2007.